 Zoning regulates what you can build on and how to use land in a given area.
 If you propose to develop a property according to all the applicable zoning regulations, we call that As-of-Right.
 An As-of-Right development does not require any variances because it is fully compliant.
 Sometimes, you may want or need to go beyond the zoning regulations, in which case you may apply for a zoning variance.

 Zoning variances allow a property to be used or developed outside the applicable regulations.
-Typically, these variances are given for one or more specific codes.
+These variances are given for one or more specific codes.
+Variances are referred to as “Discretionary Actions” because the regulatory Board will approve or deny the variance at their discretion.
+They have the authority to issue you a variance or not based on the application’s merits and their discretion.

 Who Grants a Zoning Variance?